-El Camino Community College District Board of Trustees celebrate the grand opening of the new STEM Center on May 8, 2014 with local officials, community partners and members of the ECC Foundation.
+El Camino Community College District Board of Trustees celebrate the grand opening of the new Industry Technolog y Education Center on September 17, 2015.

 The El Camino Community College District is committed to providing equal opportunity in which no person is subjected to discrimination on the basis of national origin, religion, age, sex (including sexual harassment), race, color, gender, physical or mental disability, or retaliation.